projectcalico/calico/docs/source/securing-calico.rst

   * Restart neutron-server.

-* For distributions of Calico that use native packaging rather than the ``calicoctl`` tool (e.g. OpenStack), configure each Felix with its own key and certificate:
+* Unless your Calico system uses ``calicoctl node`` to install and configure Felix, configure each Felix with its own key and certificate:

-  .. note:: For distributions that use ``calicoctl`` (such as Docker,
+  .. note:: In systems that use ``calicoctl node`` (such as Docker, Kubernetes
-            Kubernetes and other container orchestrators), you should use the ``calicoctl`` tool to configure TLS.
+            and other container orchestrators), you should use the ``calicoctl`` tool to configure TLS.

   * Generate a certificate and key pair for each Felix.